 Campfire (outside) All Welcome!
 After dinner and weather permitting, participants will be invited to gather for an informal evening of s'more making and socializing.
-Greetings & Welcome!

 University of Washington, Pack Forest, Eatonville, WA 2022 SESSION DESCRIPTIONS Saturday, October 1, 2022 Welcome and Opening Remarks (Scott Hall) Rowan Braybrook (Northwest Natural Resource Group) Dan Brown (University of Washington) Welcome to the Northwest Innovative Forestry Summit!
 We're glad to be able to gather in person to discuss the past, present, and future of forestry innovation in our region.
-Blessing and Keynote: Tribal Perspective on Planning for the Future (Scott Hall) Don Motanic (Umatilla Tribe) Steve Rigdon (Yakama Nation) Tribal working forest lands are unique in that they provide a balanced approach to sustainability by combining social, economic, and ecological considerations for people who have lived and continue to live on their respective lands.
+Blessing and Keynote: Tribal Perspective on Planning for the Future (Scott Hall) Don Motanic (Umatilla Tribe) Phil Rigdon (Yakima Nation) Tribal working forest lands are unique in that they provide a balanced approach to sustainability by combining social, economic, and ecological considerations for people who have lived and continue to live on their respective lands.
 Tribal people have a vision, commitment, and capability to provide that stewardship.
 Summit Discussion: What change are we seeing and what are we already doing?
 (Scott Hall) Klaus Puettmann (Oregon State How do we act to anticipate inevitable change?
-University- OSU) 11:00 AM to 12:00 PM (Concurrent Sessions) Data for Public Engagement and Project Implementation (Scott Hall) Stacey Dixon (Snohomish Conservation District) What data and tools are we using for our land management?
+University- OSU) 11:00 AM to 12:00 PM (Concurrent Sessions) Growth of Community Forests (Pack Hall) Kaola Swanson (The Conservancy Fund) Additional speakers to be announced.
+Community Forests, what are they and where are they going?
+Community forests have been around longer than its more recent trend, making them a real option and model for forest conservation.
+Yet, community forests are still considered a grassroots endeavor and there is still a lack of consensus on what is or is not a community forest.
+Hear from some experienced community forest leaders on their take and explore your own ideas or projects creating a space for questions, discussion, and brainstorming.
+Data for Public Engagement and Project Implementation (Scott Hall) Stacey Dixon (Snohomish Conservation District) What data and tools are we using for our land management?
 And how are these being used to communicate with the public?
-University - WSU) Joey Hulbert (Washington State Our presenters will discuss newer, innovative data tools related to citizen science and forest mapping, and how these can also provide a tool for communication with landowners and the public.
+University - WSU) Joey Hulbert (Washington State Our presenters will discuss newer, innovative data tools related to citizen science and forest mapping, and how these can also provide a tool for communication with Sara Loreno (Ecotrust) landowners and the public.

-Sara Loreno (Ecotrust)

 Walk in the Woods (Pavilion)

 Greg Ettl (University of Washington)

 Pack Forest was established as a "Show Window" forest in 1926.
 We have established a diverse set of forest demonstration sites over 4300 acres.
 A hike through several forest stands will start with forest history and several research sites on a 1-mile loop.